Cris0000007/otodecks-dj-audio-player-cpp/README.md

 - Using the JUCE framework for audio and GUI development
 - Handling user interface events
 - Managing audio playback and playlist functions
+- Creating waveform display components
 - Debugging and testing application features
-- Organising source files in a structured project
+- Organising source files in a structured C++ project

 ## Possible Improvements